Checking date: 15/04/2024

 Description of contents: programme

 Markup languages, particularly XML and the set of its related specifications, are the lingua franca of the Web who provides interoperability among applications that handle the very diverse collections of both structured data and text documents.
 This course treats these topics, especially in its application to text documents, and aims to provide also basic knowledge that allows to approach, in other courses, the study of various XML-based standards.
 The course treat HTML as a specific markup language, and CSS as a style sheet language.
 The basic contents are: LESSON 1.
 Markup basics Semantics and presentation: markup languages and style sheet languages.
 LESSON 2.
-Markup Metalanguages: SGML and XML LESSON 3.
-Markup syntax of SGML and XML.
-LESSON 4.
-HTML and CSS HTML and its relationship with SGML and XML.
+HTML HTML and its relationship with SGML and XML.
 HTML 4 and XHTML 1.
 HTML 5.
 General structure and basic block and online elements.
 HTML: Links, images and other digital objects.
 Lists and tables.
 New structures in HTML 5.
 Publication on the Web.
-Introduction to style sheet languages.
+LESSON 3.
+CSS Stylesheets Introduction to style sheet languages.
 CSS Syntax.
-Selectors Style properties Integration with HTML and XML.
+Selectors Style properties.
+Introduction to JavaScript.
+LESSON 4.
+XML.
+Characteristics and concepts.
 LESSON 5.
-Creation of specific languages for specific types of documents: the DTD and XSD schema models and their respective syntaxes LESSON 6.
+Structure of XML documents.
+W3C Schemas.
+Design of XML document types and schemas.
+LESSON 6.
 Identification and selection of components of a document treated with XML: XPath.
 LESSON 7.
 Transforming XML documents: XSLT.
 LESSON 8.
-Overview of other accompanying XML standards.
+XML databases and search languages.
 LESSON 9.
-Markup languages of special interest in the field of library and information science.
-LESSON 10.
-XML Software
+Software to work with markup languages.

 Learning activities and methodology